spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 The patterns described below are for "edit" actions only.
 Users should have read-access managed policies attached to their profile.

-### How to define permissions for one or several clusters
+### How to Define Permissions for One or Several Clusters

 Cluster is the default resource to scope a permission policy.
 You can do it by using the `resources` field in the policy :